sjain2682/mapr-cluster-setup-on-k8s-cluster/readme.md

 Assumption:
 ---------------------------------
-Kubernetes cluster is installed and running on bare metal Nodes are setup with password less SSH between all K8S nodes
+1.Kubernetes cluster is installed and running on bare metal 2.Nodes are setup with password less SSH between all K8S nodes